You had a hard workout yesterday and wake up to find that your heel pain is absolutely unbearable.

 Symptoms and Telltale Signs of Plantar Fasciitis

-The biggest telltale sign of Plantar Fasciitis (and one of the best ways to distinguish it from a stress fracture) is pain that is worst with those first few steps in the morning, that improves slightly with use and movement as the fascia stretches and warms up.
+The biggest telltale sign of Plantar Fasciitis (and one of the best ways to distinguish it from a stress fracture) is that the pain is worse with those first few steps in the morning, that improves slightly with use and movement as the fascia stretches and warms up.

 Other classic symptoms of Plantar Fasciitis include the following:

 - Redness, swelling, and inflammation in the heel and along the arch

 - Pain that is worse in the morning or after inactivity